Praying the Keeills Week 2023

 The ancient keeill sites are often found in areas of particular natural beauty and in such surroundings it is a common experience to sense something of the presence of God.
 Why not set aside some time to join in this special week?

-2020 will be our 15th successive year!
+2024 will be our 19th year!
 We are planning a variety of events across the Island, including day-time and evenings walks of varied lengths, music, an evening coach trip, refreshments, and lots of fellowship.
 For those with lots of energy, the week will begin and end with all-day walks!

 Keeill sites on the Isle of Man